intel/cc-oci-runtime/documentation/Installing-Clear-Containers-on-Centos-7.md

 ### Option 2) Docker 17

-**Warning:** Clear Containers 2.1 and Swarm will not work correctly on Docker 17.
+**Caution:** Clear Containers 2.1 and Swarm will not work correctly on Docker 17.

 ```
 $ sudo yum install -y yum-utils